Jaswanth378/Machine-Learning/README.md

 - True standard deviations for each arm
 - True action values
 - Estimated action values after the simulation

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/multi-armed-bandit/issues) if you want to contribute.

 ## Author